krgamestudios/mechaimmensewarfare.com/public_html/rules.md

 Basic Rules
 ===

 The game takes place on a 5*7 grid, (wider than it is long).
-Players start the game with a deck of 40 cards, with no more than 3 copies of any one card (based on the card's name).
-Players draw 5 cards, then take turns by placing certain cards (see below) on the closest row of the board, known as their entry zone.
-If there are no empty spaces in a player's entry zone (excluding movable units that player owns), then the player cannot play a new card and loses the game.
+Players start the game with a deck of 40 cards, with no more than 3 copies of any one card, except for Basic cards, which have no limit.
+Players draw 5 cards, decide to mulligan or not (see [Mulligans](#Mulligans)), then take turns by placing certain cards (see below) on the closest row of the board, known as their entry zone.
+If there are no empty spaces in a player's entry zone, excluding movable units that player owns, then the player cannot play a new card and loses the game.
 A player also loses the game if they cannot draw a card from their deck.

 The goal of the game is to attack your opponent directly five times.
-Each time a player is attacked directly by a mecha, they place the top card of their deck in the damage zone.
+Each time a player is attacked directly, they place the top card of their deck in the damage zone.
 Once there are five cards in a player's damage zone, that player loses the game.

-Tower cards generally cannot move, but provide “bandwidth”, which can be used to play Mecha cards (see below).
-A player may have any number of cards named Radio Tower in their deck.
+Tower cards generally cannot move, but provide “bandwidth”, which can be used to play Mecha cards (Radio Tower is a Basic Tower, therefore it has no limit on the number of copies you can have in your deck).
 Towers may be placed anywhere in your entry zone, or in a free space next to an existing tower you already control.

 Mechas are cards which act as playing pieces.
 A mecha card has three numbers down the side: their cost, their power and their durability.
-Players can play as many mechas as they want, as long as the mecha's total cost does not exceed their current bandwidth.
-If enough towers are destroyed that the bandwidth drops below the current population, then nothing special happens; the player simply can't play any more mechas until enough bandwidth is available.
+Players can play as many mechas as they want, as long as their mecha's total costs does not exceed their current bandwidth.
+If enough towers are destroyed that the bandwidth drops below the current cost, then nothing special happens; the player simply can't play any more mechas until enough bandwidth is available.
 Mechas may only move one orthogonal space at a time.
 If a mecha can move more than one space, such as with the “speed” ability, then they must move along each space one at a time, and they cannot pass through other mechas or towers.

-Command cards are cards with miscellaneous abilities, and they can be played at any time.
+Command cards are cards with miscellaneous abilities, and they can be played at any time, before being placed in the discard pile.
+Some commands may have unique requirements, such as being placed on the battlefield.
+If this is the case, they can occupy the same space as a unit, and they do not count as a unit.

 When combat between mechas is initiated, the attacker's power is subtracted from the defender's durability.
 When a mecha's durability reaches zero, it is destroyed and discarded.